Something There That Doesn't Love a Wall

 The landscape in these paintings shares transparency with the refugee.
 “Transparentia,” the original Medieval Latin root of the word, transparent, is defined as “shining through.”
 The uniqueness of pastels is their ability to allow layers of multiple colors to shine through each other, creating shadows and reflections.
 Pastels are a perfect medium to show the transient beauty of nature even in the darkest of times.

 As humans we destroy not only each other, but also our earth.
 Yet nature is resilient, just as the will to survive keeps the refugee traveling in spite of persecution and extraordinary loses.
-I chose pastels because they are color in its purist form.
-Earth like to the touch, I mix and apply with my hands these vividly colored powdered pigments, drawing and painting at once.
+I chose pastels because they are color in its purest form.
+Earthlike to the touch, I mix and apply with my hands these vividly colored powdered pigments, drawing and painting at once.

 At no time more than the present has the transient nature of humanity and the earth become more evident.